AmitCohen3/Accessorize-in-the-dark/README.md

 2. Capture a VIS image: Take a single VIS image of the attacker.

 3. Preprocess images: Crop to 224x224 and center both the NIR and VIS images of the attacker's face.
+It can be done using CropFaces.py in the preprocess folder.

 4. Update the CASIA NIR-VIS-2.0 dataset: Integrate these images into the CASIA NIR-VIS-2.0 dataset.
 Ideally, place them in a distinct folder (e.g., `s5`), while maintaining the existing folder structure of separate NIR and VIS folders.